Alexandre Dujardin: Tai Po

 On 20 September 2025, Dujardin returned to Hong Kong and joined Tai Po.

+HKFC

+On 21 August 2026, Dujardin returned to HKFC after 3 years.

 Personal life

-Dujardin's elder brother Remi is also a professional footballer and is a former Hong Kong under-23 international currently playing for Tai Po.
+Dujardin's elder brother Remi is also a professional footballer and is a Hong Kong international currently playing for China League One club Nantong Zhiyun.
 They were born to a French father and a Taiwanese mother.

 During the 2022 season, the brothers played on opposing sides for the first time when Alexandre played for HKFC and Remi played for Sham Shui Po.